 Is sleeping longer the key to a good night’s sleep?

-Sleep is a personal experience, and what feels like a good night’s sleep for you could feel different to your bed buddy’s.
-There are many ways you can get a better night’s sleep, including heading to bed early if that’s the time you naturally feel yourself nodding off on the couch.
+There are many ways to get a better night’s sleep, including heading to bed early if that’s the time you naturally feel yourself nodding off on the couch.
 But it’s not all about sleeping longer.
-Good quality sleep, in which you feel you can properly rest and your sleep isn’t interrupted, is just as important as clocking up the hours.
+Good quality sleep, in which you properly rest, is just as important as clocking up the hours.

 Does our sleep cycle change as we get older?